 As the town revitalization, there is the lantern art festival held annually at Udatsu no Agaru streets.
 From professional washi paper crafts to amateurs, compete their artistic lantern works made with Mino washi paper.

 At the museum, you can see all lantern works throughout the year.
 The interior of the building is made of wood and Japanese paper, and the calm atmosphere naturally heals the mind.

 The first floor is a shop that sells Japanese paper light art products.
 Just like the exhibition room, you will find highly artistic light art.

 Mino Akari Gallery Irodori

-It is the specialty lamp shade shop made with Mino Washi paper.
+It is a specialty lamp shade shop made with Mino Washi paper.
 The upstairs is a small gallery, The soft warm lights through Washi paper shade bring you to a different world.

 When I was visiting, the only guest was me, I could forget the time sitting on the couch looking at the warm blue lights.

-There is the hidden Japanese garden which you can see through the traditional small window room in the gallery.
+There is a hidden Japanese garden which you can see through the traditional small window room in the gallery.